Code-Institute-Submissions/IFDMSP-A/README.md

 | 8 | Images | Images of politicians head-shots|

 > Features

+For the application to be of any use, it will require features.
+Verbose feature are essentialy ones input and out put for communicating with the application ina way.
+Some features are obvious and generalistic such as navigation.
+Others are more specific to each piece of software and need.
+Below are features I have determined that I will need for the application to function as needed.

 Below are features that I expect to be integrated into the application.